-If you retire, terminate employment, become disabled, or attain age 591⁄2, you may begin receiving retirement benefits and may choose from among a number of distribution options.
+If you retire, terminate employment, become disabled and terminate employment, or attain age 591⁄2, you may begin receiving retirement benefits and may choose from among a number of distribution options.
 TIAA offers cash withdrawals, rollover options or payments in the form of a lifetime annuity.